 Using power is not cheap

-If you want to measure power accurately, then it does ramp up the cost.
+If you want to measure power, then this ramps up the cost.

-This is why I initially put off using power to monitor cycling intensity when I first started cycling.
-However, after several years of cycling with power, I couldn’t imagine training without it.
-And it’s certainly made a big difference to the effectiveness of cycling workouts.
+This is why I first put off using power to monitor cycling intensity.
+Now, after several years of cycling with power, I couldn’t imagine training without power.
+And it’s made a big difference to the effectiveness of my workouts.

 Ok, so using power to control cycling workouts isn’t cheap.
-Unfortunately, there will have to be an element of expense – you’re either going to need:
+There will need to be an element of expense – you’re going to need one of these options:

 - A road bike and turbo trainer capable of measuring power;